account-tech/move-framework/README.md

 #### Actions

-The `AccountActions` package defines a collection of actions that corresponds to unit on-chain operations.
+The `account_actions` package defines a collection of actions that corresponds to unit on-chain operations.
 They can not be used as is but are meant to be used as building blocks to compose intents.

 Based on these actions, multiple intents are defined and can be used with any `Account` `Config` type.